SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Changelog:**

+        - 22/01/2024 - minor - Removing a file extension to allow broader detection.
         - 16/11/2023 - minor - Changing effort level and adding filter to reduce false positives.
         - 03/07/2023 - minor - Added french words for the command lines.
         - 22/08/2023 - major - adding similarity strategy in order to avoid multiple alerts creation